 If you are looking to sell your hardware and DIY business, you will need to prepare it for the open market and plan your next steps meticulously.
 By selecting a reputable business sale agent with the credentials and experience to facilitate the sale, you can directly communicate with a diverse pool of prospective buyers.

 At Selling My Business, our marketing strategy consists of attracting buyers on a local and national level, based on your criteria.
 If your DIY business is relocatable or can operate remotely through an online shopfront, we can widen the scope to attract a suitable buyer.
-We will begin by conducting a free valuation of your business and producing an information memorandum.
+We will begin by conducting a valuation of your business and producing an information memorandum.

 This document will mark one of the first steps to selling your DIY and hardware business.
 An information memorandum, also known as a sales memorandum, is a formal document that will summarise the business sale opportunity and be used as marketing collateral to prospective buyers.